MusicMeister52/hunter2/docs/development/getting_started.md

 enabling completion.
 You can then add run configurations with this interpreter to enable interactive debugging and easy running of individual tests.

-Enable the "Do not use Django test runner" and set the default test runner to "pytest" for best integration of PyCharm and the test suite.
+In the PyCharm settings go to "Languages & Frameworks > Django" and enable the "Do not use Django test runner" and set the default test runner to "pytest" for best integration of PyCharm and the test suite.

 Common Tasks
 ------------